Skip to main content

 ServiceRadar consists of several main components:

-1. Agent - Runs on monitored hosts, provides service status through gRPC
+1. Agent - Runs on monitored hosts, collects data, and pushes results over gRPC

 For a detailed explanation of the architecture, please see the Architecture page.